Introduction

 So, in no particular, the goals of this blog series include:

-• Technical Context — hierarchies are a subset of “directed acyclical graphs” (DAGs) which themselves are a subset of graphs.
+- Technical Context — hierarchies are a subset of “directed acyclical graphs” (DAGs) which themselves are a subset of graphs.
 In my opinion, a brief discussion of these different data structures helps Data Engineers, especially those lacking a formal computer science background, better understand the technical concepts underlying hierarchies.
-(Call me crazy, but I propose that such content helps, rather than hinders, the prior stated goal of “simplification”.)

-• Disambiguation — most content I’ve seen on hierarchies muddies the waters between technical theory and real-world use cases (if I may reuse this rather hideous example), so I hope to more effectively handle those contexts separately before synthesising them.
-I also hope to deliberately address the vocabulary of hierarchies and disambiguate terms I often see confused, such as the relationship between “parent/child tables” (such as order headers and order line items), and “parent/child hierarchies”, which at first glance have nothing in common (but are actually related).
+- Disambiguation — most content I’ve seen on hierarchies muddies the waters between technical theory and real-world use cases, so I hope to more effectively handle those contexts separately before synthesising them.
+I also hope to deliberately address the vocabulary of hierarchies and disambiguate terms I often see confused (as just one example, the relationship between “parent-child tables” (such as ORDER_HEADER and ORDER_LINE_ITEM), and “parent-child hierarchies”).

-• Data Model — I’m also not satisfied with the data model(s) most authors have put forth for hierarchies.
-So, I’ll share a few generic data models (and iterations thereof) that can accommodate both the ingestion layer and consumption layer of the most common types of hierarchies (parent/child, level, unbalanced, ragged, heterogenous, time-dependent, etc.) along with a brief discussion of the tradeoffs of a schema-on-write model vs. schema-on-read for hierarchy processing data pipelines.
+- Data Model — I’m also not satisfied with the data model(s) most authors have put forth for hierarchies.
+So, I’ll share a few generic data models (and iterations thereof) that can accommodate the ingestion, transformation and consumption layers of the most common types of hierarchies (parent/child, level, unbalanced, ragged, heterogenous, time-dependent, etc.) along with a brief discussion of the tradeoffs of a schema-on-write model vs. schema-on-read for hierarchy processing data pipelines.

 Contents